Scope and Contents of the Materials

 Wrote 47 novels and five volumes of short stories, as well as travel books, biographies, and collections of sketches.
 His works offer an unsurpassed portrait of the professional and landed classes of Victorian England.
 In his Autobiography (published posthumously in 1883) Trollope describes the self-discipline that enabled his prolific output: he would produce a given number of words per hour in the early morning, before work; he always wrote while travelling by rail or sea and as soon as he finished one novel, he began another.
 His efforts resulted in him becoming one of England's most successful and popular writers.
 His mother Frances was also a successful writer.

-University of Illinois Rare Book and Manuscript Library
+University of Illinois Rare Book & Manuscript Library

 Open to researchers.